TelerikAcademy/Web-Applications-with-Node.js/Workshops/03. Building-Web-applications-with-Express/README.md

     - Showing only name and alignment
   - List fractions with a planet, with paging
     - Showing only name and alignment
+  - Search for fractions, with paging
+    - The results must match the name
   - Get details for a fraction by fractionId:
     - Showing the full information about the fraction